 System extensions work in the background to extend the functionality of your Mac.
 Some apps install kernel extensions, or kexts – a kind of system extension that works using older methods that aren't as secure or reliable as modern alternatives.
 Your Mac identifies these as legacy system extensions.

 In 2019, Apple informed developers that macOS Catalina will be the last macOS to fully support legacy system extensions, and we've been working with developers to transition their software.
-By moving beyond these extensions, developers are helping to further modernise the Mac, improve its security and reliability, and enable more user-friendly software distribution methods.
-A final transition date has not been set yet.

 Technical details for developers are available in Deprecated Kernel Extensions and System Extension Alternatives.